 Vegan Mexican Chocolate Sweet Potato Pudding via The Vegan 8.

 This looks so creamy and decadent… I can’t even believe it has a sweet potato base!

 3 things you did yesterday; 3 things you’re doing today.
 Go!

-Today: going to church, trying to get ahead on some work, and going over to my parents’ for dinner/packing.
+Today: going to church, getting ahead on some blog work, and going to my parents’ for dinner.